oleggromov/oleggromov-feisty/content/pages/observing-style-changes/index.md

 })
 ```

-What this code does, is it creates a new instance of `MutationObserver` class and sends it a callback, `this.checkDiff`, as the only argument.
-Then it says: watch `this.node` for the changes in `style` and `class` attributes only and invoke the callback on these changes.
+This code creates a new instance of a `MutationObserver` and sends it a callback as the only argument.
+Then it says: watch `this.node` for the changes in `style` and `class` attributes only and invoke the callback once any of them changes.

-Later, in `this.checkDiff` we want to see if the actual styles have changed:
+Later, in `checkDiff` we want to see if computed styles have changed.
+It may very well happen a class or new inline styles are appended to the element but the element rendering doesn't change.

 ```javascript
 checkDiff () {